 Melanoma is a skin cancer that starts in melanocytes (cells that make melanin), which give skin its pigment, or color.
 Sometimes these cells change, often because of damage caused by sun exposure.
 Over time, this damage may result in cancer.

-Melanoma usually appears as an:
+Melanoma skin cancer usually appears as an:

 - Irregular brown, black and/or red spot or